dtkienIT/anime-buddy-3d-compansion/docs/browser-qa-report.md

 > Historical snapshot (2026-07-10).
 See `docs/CURRENT_STATUS.md` for current verified results.

+## 2026-07-12 Interactive Chrome Rerun

+A fresh manual-style Chrome pass against the already-running local stack verified boot to `IDLE`, model/canvas rendering, character change (Mika to Kato and back), background change (Study Room to Cozy Night and back), a standalone Greeting animation, Bling-Bang-Bang-Born performance start/stop, voice off/on, real Mistral chat (`2 + 3 = 5 nè!`), chat collapse/expand, conversation manager loading, and the long-term-memory panel.
+The browser was returned to Mika, Study Room, voice enabled, and `IDLE`.

+No application error was logged.
+One non-blocking warning remains: checked-in VRMA files omit `specVersion`, so the loader assumes VRMA 1.0.

 ## 2026-07-12 Response Cache Addendum

 Headed Chrome verified the Supabase response/audio cache with voice enabled.
 An unaccented input and an accented/punctuated equivalent produced the same assistant text, both completed audio playback, and returned to `IDLE`.
 Direct headers confirmed `response-cache ... desc="HIT"`, `mistral;dur=0`, and `X-TTS-Cache: SUPABASE_HIT`.
 A fuzzy input with one extra word also hit.
 Full evidence is in `docs/response-cache-qa-report.md`.